Easiest Caramel Sauce Recipe – The absolute easiest salted caramel sauce recipe that I have ever tasted! Smooth, creamy and perfect every single time!

 You’ll want to use a 3-quart saucepan set over medium heat.
 Add your granulated sugar and water to the saucepan and stir until well combined.
 The water will help your sugar to melt and will prevent the finished caramel sauce from becoming grainy.
 Once you combine the sugar and water, do not stir again.
 As the sugar and water are heated, if you stir them, you’ll cause grains to form in your caramel sauce and it will not be smooth and creamy.
 Resist the urge!
 Instead, you can gently swirl the pan over the heat if needed, but be sure not to let the caramel go high up onto the sides of the pan or this will make the caramel sauce grainy as well.

 Remember, the whole goal is creamy, smooth caramel sauce.

 I love to use an instant read or candy thermometer when making my caramel sauce.
 When the thermometer registers 350ºF and is a light amber color, the caramel sauce is ready for the next stage.

 Now, add all of your butter pieces to the saucepan at once and whisk until the butter is fully incorporated.
 The caramel will bubble up, but continue to whisk to make sure all of the butter has melted.
 Then, remove the saucepan from the heat and slowly pour in the cream, whisking continuously.
 Whisk in the sea salt and set aside to cool before transferring to another container or serving.
 The caramel sauce will continue to thicken as it cools.

 Here’s my quick and easy Caramel Sauce recipe.
 You can add the optional sea salt to the mixture for a Salted Caramel Sauce that is absolutely sublime!
 I think you’ll love it!

-- 8 tablespoons (1 sticks) salted butter, cut into pieces
+- 6 tablespoons salted butter, cut into pieces